ltguillaume/droidshows/readme.md

 __Shows Overview__:
 \+ Showing "[aired unwatched] of [total unwatched]"
 \+ Added icon ic_menu_view for show/hide toggled
-\+ Status of show in details, and † in overview if show is not continuing
+\+ Status of show in details, and â€  in overview if show is not continuing
 \+ If show position changed, scroll back to show after [Mark next episode as seen] and Seasons list
 \+ Option in [About] to only update shows' last season
 \+ Context item to view show details on IMDb